-1) Occasionally, a tree, wall, or the house shadows the system a part of the day, and thus charging only starts later in the morning or ends earlier in the afternoon.
+1) Occasionally, a tree, a wall, or the house shadow on the system a part of the day, and thus charging only starts later in the morning or ends earlier in the afternoon.

 Before contacting our tech support, please make sure that nothing shadows the system the entire day.

-2) Even shadow on a part of the panel will impact charging dramatically - so make sure nothing shadows or cover any part of the solar panels
+2) Even shadow on a part of the panel will impact charging dramatically - so make sure nothing shadows or covers any part of the solar panels

 What happens if I do not recharge the battery?